ArcticMC/Scenarios/descriptions.md

 > When you mine a diamond, the diamond will not drop, instead a piece of iron will drop it.
 No diamonds will be dropped when a player dies.

 ### Diamond Limit (L)
-> Players are allowed to mine a total of 22 diamonds.
+> Players can only mine a certain amount of diamonds.
+The limit can be viewed with /diamondlimit, and this limit is customizable by the host.

 ### Dolphins (L)
 > If you swim in the water, you swim speed increases, making you swim like a dolphin.
 You cannot drown in the water